Changissnz/nu_merchant_principal/README.md

 few paradigms featuring it as the star of the show.
 Sentiments, usually not explicitly expressed, go something like this:

 "We the Vulture stand strong and together,
 To fight for what is rightfully ours,
-To voice both opinions and judges,
+To voice both opinions and judgements,
+With no sound, wait in silence,
 Onto those fortunate or not to stand them,
-For the voice to drown everything else out."
+For our voice to reap what kills our hunger."

-The vulture loses its place as a direct metaphor for the audience through the passage of the paradigm, in which there are conditions and privileges attached unnaturally attached to it.
+The vulture loses its place as a direct metaphor for the audience through the passage of these numerous paradigms.
+Conditions and privileges, of an unnatural association to the literal creature to the vulture, are attached to these conceptualization.
 And these conditions and privileges are from human societies.